Are you looking for a contractor?

 Double- or triple-glazing

-Double-glazing is great as it allows for plenty of daylight to filter in, yet its thermal resistance (R-value) only ranks between 3 and 3.8.
-On the other hand, triple-glazing being thicker doesn’t allow for as much daylight to seep in, but its R-value is somewhere between 7 and 8.
+Double-glazing is great as it allows for plenty of sunlight to filter in, yet its thermal resistance (R-value) only ranks between 3 and 3.8.
+On the other hand, triple-glazing, being thicker, doesn’t allow for as much natural light to seep in, but its R-value is somewhere between 7 and 8.

-Nonetheless, even with great insulation, you might not be able to store as much heat in a north-facing sunroom.
+Nonetheless, even with decent insulation, you might not be able to store as much heat in a north-facing sunroom.

 Local Regulations

-To begin, note that a sunroom can’t be built by just any available contractor.
+To begin, note that a solarium can’t be built by just any available contractor.
 The latter must hold a general or specialized contractor licence, issued by the Building Code Commission (BCC).

-Then, a sunroom being an extension of an existing structure, it is, as we’ve already stated, subjected to building code regulations.
-Therefore, depending on the type of sunroom you wish to have built, it can be:
+Then, given that a solarium is a sort of home addition or extension, it is, as we’ve already stated, subjected to building code regulations.
+Therefore, depending on the type of solarium you want to build, it can be:

 Combustible (if your home was built with combustible materials)